yeekian/tp/docs/team/trungbui32.md

           stored in AppState
         - Takes no arguments/parameters (returns null for argument prefixes) and displays components directly from the application's state
+    - `HelpCommand` command:
+        - The HelpCommand class is used to display a list of available commands and their usage when the "help" command is triggered.
+        - This command does not require any arguments and returns a CommandResult with the help message defined in Commons.HELP_MESSAGE

 - **Component**:
     - `Component`:
         - Represents an assessment component in the system with three attributes: name (identifier), maxScore (maximum